Rimple-kumari/Rimple-kumari/README.md

-- 💬 Ask me about **Data Structure and Algorithum , ReactJs ,NodeJS.**
+- 💬 Ask me about **Data Structure and Algorithum , ReactJs ,NodeJS,Machine learning .**

 - 📫 How to reach me **kumaririmple562@gmail.com**